Mac Contractors Got Left Behind. Here Is What Actually Works in 2026.

 Learning curve.
 Low.
 Square Takeoff markets itself on ease of use and the simplified interface backs that up.

 The honest take.
 Square Takeoff fills a useful middle ground for Mac users.
 It is simpler than the established players, more powerful than Adobe Acrobat or Drawboard, and has enough iPad polish for field use.
-The pricing is structured oddly with the first-year discount, and the second-year jump catches some users by surprise.
-At $399 per year after the first year, it is competitive.
+At $1,699 a year it sits in the middle of the pack, well below the enterprise platforms but around four times the price of Easy Takeoffs.
 The feature set is narrower than STACK or Easy Takeoffs in some areas, particularly around custom material templates, but for straight measurement and simple estimating it works.

 5. Togal.AI